Zappatta/wremote/README.md

 Apart from the board you will need:
 * IR Led
-* Temprature sensor (I use TMP36).
+* Temperature sensor (I use TMP36).
 Not mandatory but nice to see current temprature.

 I have plugged the LED without a resistor, since it only turns on for short bursts.
 I have found that with a resistor, the LED is not powerful enough from the distance I need.
 This may reduce the lifetime of the LED, but so far it is working properly.